dxatscale/sfpowerscripts/decision records/release/001-release.md

 * Compatible with any OS running Node

 Cons:
 * Loses flexibility, one can only use the functionality provided by the release command.
-There will be no hookpoints to call external scripts

-### Shell script that orchestrates a release
+### 2. Shell script that orchestrates a release

 A re-usable shell script that that fetches artifacts, installs dependencies, deploys artifacts and generates a changelog.